Are you an adviser? Go to Unbiased Pro

 Financial advice and downsizing tips for empty nesters

-So, your youngest child has left for university and you’ve found yourself with an empty nest.
-This time in your life typically means you have the most disposable income you’ll ever have.
-There are three ways to make the most of it – spend it, save it or invest it.
+There are three ways to make the most of your money – spend it, save it or invest it.
 Which one makes most sense?

 We've put together our top tips and advice for empty nesters and downsizing so that you can start planning for the next stage with confidence.

-For many, having children at university means shelling out for maintenance fees – but these costs are often offset by the savings you make from not having to look after them at home.
-Although it might feel heart-wrenching for empty nesters to wave their youngest off to university, it’s also an incredibly exciting time.
+For many, having children at university means paying maintenance fees, but these costs are often offset by savings you make from not having to look after them at home.

 With no children to look after at home and a long career under their belt, empty nesters often have more financial freedom than ever.
-So how can empty nesters make the most of their buoyed finances before retirement begins to shrink their disposable income?
-Let’s find out.

 Get financial advice